-The proposed rule applies to covered financial institutions that have \$1 billion or more in "total consolidated assets."
-The definition of "covered financial institution" includes depository institutions and their holding companies (including the U.S. operations of a foreign bank), broker-dealers registered under Section 15 of the Exchange Act, investment advisers under the Investment Advisers Act of 1940 (whether or not registered), credit unions, Fannie Mae, Freddie Mac and Federal Home Loan Banks.
-The methodology for determining total consolidated assets under the proposed rule varies depending upon the category of the institution and the applicable regulator, and for depository institutions and their holding companies is generally determined based on a rolling average.
+The proposed rule applies to covered financial institutions that have \$1 billion or more in average total consolidated assets.
+The definition of

+"covered financial institution" includes depository institutions and their holding companies (including the U.S. operations of a foreign bank), brokerdealers registered under Section 15 of the Exchange Act, investment advisors under the Investment Advisors Act of 1940 (whether or not registered), credit unions, Fannie Mae, Freddie Mac and Federal Home Loan Banks.
+The methodology for determining total consolidated assets under the proposed rule varies depending upon the category of the institution and the applicable regulator, and for depository institutions that are not investment advisors, it is generally determined based on a rolling average.